isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>I’ve received an SMS asking me to key in my NRIC and personal details to claim my Climate Vouchers.
+<summary><strong>I have received an SMS asking me to key in my banking details to claim my Climate Vouchers.
 Is it a scam?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>NEA, PUB and &nbsp;RedeemSG will never send any SMS asking for your personal
+<p>NEA, PUB and RedeemSG will never send any SMS requesting for your banking
-information or banking details to claim your Climate Vouchers.
-If you receive such an SMS, please do not click on the link or reply.</p>
+details to claim your Climate Vouchers.
+If you receive such an SMS, please do not click on the link or reply</p>
 <p>If you detect any suspicious messages relating to RedeemSG or Climate
-Vouchers, please contact NEA at 6225 5632, or submit the information online at <a rel="noopener noreferrer nofollow" target="_blank">https://www.police.gov.sg/I-Witness</a> or call 1800 255 0000 to make a police report.</p>
+Vouchers, please contact NEA at 6225 5632, or submit the information online at <a href="https://www.police.gov.sg/I-Witness" rel="noopener noreferrer nofollow" target="_blank"><u>https://www.police.gov.sg/I-Witness</u></a> or file a police report by calling 1800 255 0000.</p>
 </div>
 </details>
 </div>